opensafely-core/backend-server/backends/tpp/README.md

  - login to host is via authenticated firewall and RDP, accounts managed by TPP.
  - Outgoing internet is restricted to https to our cloudflare IPs
- - TPP maintain a one-way push of medium privacy output files to the Level 4 server.
+ - Incoming internet access is restricted to the Level 4 server (to allow access to Airlock)
- - As TPP was early adopter, many users have RDP access to this machine.
+ - Only limited developers have RDP access to this machine.
+User who need to view and release output files have access via Airlock on Level 4 only.
- - Goal is to reduce that to just the OpenSAFELY platform team.
-As such, we are only granting core OpenSAFELY team access to the VM.

 ### Level 4 Server

  - TPP provide a windows VM on the same host.
  - Login is via same firewall, but separate RDP account.
- - Redaction and publishing happens here.
+ - Review and release of outputs via Airlock happens here.
- - Files pushed here from level 3.

 ### Implications